List of active policies

 To ensure my safety and the safety of those around me, I will:

-- Actively discourage bullying (including internet and text bullying) and inappropriate behaviour and report these things to a member of staff.
+- Actively discourage bullying (including cyber bullying) and any inappropriate behaviour.
+Report these things to a member of staff without delay.

-- Follow health and safety procedures and use Personal Protective Equipment (PPE) in practical sessions.
+- Follow health and safety procedures and use Personal Protective Equipment (PPE) whenever required including practical sessions when asked.

 - Take responsibility for my own property and ensure it is safely stored in class.